mikeizbicki/ucr-cs100/textbook/tools/latex/README.md

 \end {document}
 ```
 Everything that comes after `\end {document}` will be ignored.
-In the example above we used the document class "article", but there are many classes that you can use.
+In the example above we used the document class `article`, but there are many classes that you can use.
 You can find further explanation on different classes [here](http://en.wikibooks.org/wiki/LaTeX/Document_Structure#Document_classes).

 ##Style